 PersistVolume should be specified.

 - No PersistVolume is specified.
-For more information, see Viewing the rules for binding PVs and PVCs.
+For more information, see PV and PVC binding rules.

-- Click Create a PersistentVolumeClaim to complete the creation process.
+- Click Create PersistentVolumeClaim to complete the creation process.

 Creating a workload to use a PVC volume